elucidium/elucidium.github.io/_pages/music.md

 ## biography

-**Ruiran Xun**<sup>[*]</sup> (she/her) is a collaborative pianist and music director based in the Bay Area.
+**Ruiran Xun**<sup>[*]</sup> (she/her) is a collaborative pianist and music director based in the San Francisco Bay Area.

-She spent her undergraduate career at Carnegie Mellon University studying chemistry and computer science, but was consistently involved in theatre and other musical endeavors outside of academics.
+She is a 2022 graduate of Carnegie Mellon University, where she received B.S. degrees in chemistry and computer science, but was consistently involved in theatre and other musical endeavors outside of academics.
+She also earned a minor in collaborative piano from the School of Music.
 Ruiran has previously worked with the **Pittsburgh Festival Opera** (resident artist pianist, assistant music director) and the **CMU School of Music** (voice lesson and rehearsal pianist).
-While at CMU, Ruiran was assistant conductor for the **CMU All-University Orchestra**; music directed three mainstage productions by **Scotch'n'Soda Theatre**, CMU's student-led theatre organization; and contributed to many more productions and projects in various capacities (composer, arranger, pianist).
+While at CMU, she was assistant conductor for the **All-University Orchestra**; music directed three mainstage productions by **Scotch'n'Soda Theatre**, a student-led theatre organization; and participated in many more projects in various capacities (composer, arranger, pianist).

-Ruiran has contributed to many productions throughout the Bay as a music director, vocal director, rehearsal pianist, and/or audition pianist.
+Throughout the Bay, Ruiran has contributed to many productions as a music director, vocal director, rehearsal pianist, and/or audition pianist.
 She has also subbed as a rehearsal pianist, pit keyboardist, and/or conductor for other projects.
-Companies she's worked at include Marin Theatre Company (*JUSTICE: A New Musical*), Sunnyvale Community Players (*Next to Normal*, *The Little Mermaid*, *Sweeney Todd*), Cabrillo Stage (*The Hunchback of Notre Dame*), The Pear Theatre (*Falsettos*), and South Bay Musical Theatre (*A Little Night Music*).
+Some local companies she's worked for include **Sunnyvale Community Players** (*Next to Normal*, *The Little Mermaid*, *Sweeney Todd*), **Cabrillo Stage** (*The Hunchback of Notre Dame*, *In the Heights*), **The Pear Theatre** (*Falsettos*), **South Bay Musical Theatre** (*A Little Night Music*, *Mary Poppins*), **Foothill Music Theatre** (*Legally Blonde*), and **Stanford TAPS** (*Assassins*).

-She is particularly interested in developing new works as a music director and/or music assistant, and will be relocating to NYC in the summer of 2024.
+Ruiran is particularly interested in developing new works as a music director and/or music assistant.
+Recent new work credits include *JUSTICE: A New Musical*, written by Lauren Gunderson, Kait Kerrigan, and Bree Lowdermilk (music director, **Marin Theatre Company** workshop & production, 2022–2023); and *TRAVELS*, written by James Harrison Monaco (music assistant, **Ars Nova** workshop, 2023).

+She will be relocating to NYC in the summer of 2024.

 [*] name pronunciation: roo-RAN SHREEN